Who can apply for subsidized housing?

 - Find out where your co-ordinated access centre is.
 These centres will give you the information you need to start choosing possible places that you might want to live in.

 - Fill out a housing application form.
-You can get one from your access centre or, if you live in Toronto, you can complete your application online.
+You can get one from your access centre.
+The Rent-to-Geared Housing Application for Toronto can be found here.

 What kinds of places are available?